apify/apify-docs-v2/sources/platform/about.md

 # [](#what-is-apify) What is Apify?

+**Learn about what Apify is and how it can help you.
+Get familiar with the platform and take you first steps in using actors.**

+---

 Apify is an online platform specializing in [web scraping](./web_scraping_101/index.md).

 [Apify Store](https://apify.com/store) includes a range of ready-made tools such as **Booking Scraper** ([dtrungtin/booking-scraper](https://apify.com/dtrungtin/booking-scraper)), **SEO Audit Tool** ([drobnikj/seo-audit-tool](https://apify.com/drobnikj/seo-audit-tool)), or the **Google Sheets Import & Export** ([lukaskrivka/google-sheets](https://apify.com/lukaskrivka/google-sheets)) tool.
 You can try all of these for free right now.